-In today’s fast moving and ever-changing digital landscape, technology alone is an insufficient form of defence to protect your business.
+In today’s fast moving and ever-changing digital landscape, technology alone is an insufficient form of defence to protect businesses.

-Effective cyber security requires a careful combination of technology, intelligence and expertise.
-A Security Operations Centre (SOC) is an effective way to strike this balance, providing the full capabilities needed to detect and respond to threats, 24/7.
+Effective cyber security management requires a careful combination of technology, intelligence and expertise.
+A Security Operations Centre (SOC) is an effective way to strike this balance, providing the full capabilities needed to detect and respond to threats, 24/7/365.

 What is a SOC?

 A Security Operations Centre (SOC) is a facility that houses a dedicated team responsible for maintaining and improving an organisation’s cyber security.
-This team, typically comprised of security analysts, engineers and incident responders, is charged with around-the-clock monitoring of network infrastructure and well as the configuration and management of all deployed security technologies.
+This team, typically comprised of security analysts, engineers and incident responders, is charged with around-the-clock monitoring of cloud and on-premises infrastructure and well as the configuration and management of all deployed security technologies.

 What does a SOC do?

-Using a combination of prevention, detection and deception technologies, as well as a range of in-house and external threat intelligence sources, a SOC is designed to detect threats across networks and endpoints and provide the information and guidance needed to remediate them quickly and effectively.
+Using a combination of prevention, detection and deception technologies, as well as aggregated threat intelligence and automated correlation and response processes, a SOC is designed to detect threats across an organisation’s environment and provide the information, analysis and guidance needed to remediate them quickly and effectively.

 Functions performed by a SOC may include: